 Because the company refused to settle for Katie’s policy, and also because Maryland residents may not sue an insurance company over insurance disputes, the family’s only option was to sue the driver and prove that his negligence caused the accident, which would hopefully convince Progressive to pay the policy amount.

 Matt and his family were hoping that filing the lawsuit alone would convince Progressive to fork over the money, but they did not.
 According to Matt, the company made a number of settlement offers – none of which were higher than one-third of the amount owed – and the lawsuit went to trial (this is very typical behavior for insurance companies engaged in disputes with clients.
-These disputes are best addressed with the help of an insurance law attorney).
+These disputes are best addressed with the help of an insurance bad faith attorney).
 And as if the Fishers had not gone through enough already, Progressive allegedly sent an attorney to assist Nationwide’s team in defending the driver.

 “At the trial, the guy who killed my sister was defended by Progressive’s legal team,” Matt wrote on his blog.
 “If you are insured by Progressive, and they owe you money, they will defend your killer in court in order to not pay your policy.”

 Eventually, after a long and drawn-out legal battle and one of the most disheartening insurance disputes we’ve heard of, the jury decided that the other driver was negligent and responsible for Katie’s death.
 As of August 15, Matt and his family were still waiting on the company to honor Katie’s policy.

 Unfortunately, this is just one dramatized example of insurance disputes that take place in our country every day.
 Thankfully for Matt, he and his family took action to see that justice would be served and that the insurance company would have to honor their client’s policy.
 If you have a dispute with an insurance company, contact the award-winning Seattle personal injury attorneys at Davis Law Group today at 206-727-4000 to discuss your case and explore your legal options.